bramstein/url-template/README.md

 ## Installation

+For use with Node.js you can install it through npm:

-    > npm install url-template
+    $ npm install url-template

-If you want to use it in a browser, copy `lib/uri-template.js` into your project and remove the `module.exports = createUrlTemplate;` line at the end of the file.
+If you want to use it in a browser, copy `lib/url-template.js` into your project and remove the `module.exports = UrlTemplate;` line at the end of the file.

 ## Example